stephen-puiszis/sunrise/README.md

 ### Remaining Todos

 - Add a welcome or intro panel to the homepage
-- Add a categories page
+- Add a categories (tag list) page
-- Add tags to each post page
 - Add search
 # Development